 The historic layout and lack of adapted rooms make the hotel unsuitable for wheelchair users.

-All ages are welcome at the hotel except during August, when children have to be over 10 to stay.
+All ages are welcome.
 Extra beds can be added to certain rooms and suites for an extra charge.

 They take green issues very seriously at Masseria Torre Maizza.
 Everything possible is recycled – including the water used to keep the golf course green – and most of the food is grown on site.